 June 26-July 3, 2016

 Salve Regina College in Newport, Rhode Island, will host an auditioned chorus led by David Hayes singing Bach and Mendelssohn.
 The seaport village is renowned for being the summer center of elite society in the Gilded Age.
 Trinity, the oldest Episcopal Church in Rhode Island, will be the site of the concert on July 2.
-Auditions may be submitted until October 1; click here for instructions.
+Audition deadline was October 1; auditions sent after this date wil be considered if voice parts are available.

 July 10-17, 2016